pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Infrastructure Factory
 ======================

-An infrastructure factory helps with the construction of the persistence objects.
-By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application can be easily configured in different ways at different times.
+An infrastructure factory helps with the construction of the persistence objects mentioned above.
+By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application can be `easily configured in different ways at different times <application.html#configuring-persistence>`_.

 The library's :class:`~eventsourcing.persistence.InfrastructureFactory` class is a base class for concrete infrastructure factories that help with the construction of persistence objects that use a particular database in a particular way.

-The class method :class:`~eventsourcing.persistence.InfrastructureFactory.construct()` will by default construct the library's "plain old Python objects" persistence infrastructure.
+The class method :class:`~eventsourcing.persistence.InfrastructureFactory.construct` will by default construct the library's "plain old Python objects" persistence infrastructure.

 .. code:: python